panzerdp/dmitripavlutin.com/content/posts/109-not-use-hooks/index.md

 > If you use the current state value to calculate the next state, always use a functional way to update the state: `setValue(prevValue => prevValue + someResult)`.

-And to prevent closures from capturing old values:

-> Always makes sure that any state or prop value used inside of a callback supplied to a hook is indicated as a dependency.

-## 3. Do Not use stale closures
+## 3. Do Not create stale closures

 React hooks heavily rely on the concept of closures.
 And exactly relying on closures is what makes them so expressive.